 Artificial intelligence, Big Data and Algorithms

 At the invitation of the NAIC’s executive team, Scott briefed the nation’s top insurance regulators on the benefits and risks of AI at a closed-door commissioners’ roundtable.
-He subsequently presented to the NAIC’s AI Working Group at the request of the chair and helped the working group develop Principles on Artificial Intelligence.
-(The principles, which were unanimously adopted by the NAIC’s members, set out the regulators’ expectations and will form the basis for future regulatory activity.)
+He presented to the NAIC’s AI Working Group at the request of the chair, helped develop the Principles on Artificial Intelligence, helped the NAIC host a special screening of Coded Bias and has been invited to brief the insurance regulators again later this year.

 Mergers, acquisitions and multistate regulatory approvals.
 Form A filings, Form E filings, public hearings, the whole nine yards.